Post Traumatic Stress Disorder

 do i need therapy

-When to seek treatment for Post Traumatic Stress Disorder
+When to seek therapy for Post Traumatic Stress Disorder

 You should consider treatment for your PTSD when: